Emory National Primate Research Center: Controversy and incidents

 The center has long been the target of protest for its treatment of animals.
 This was especially true after the release of Frederick Wiseman's 1974 film Primate, which was shot at the research center and depicted primates undergoing surgical procedures, as well as a transcardial perfusion and brain extraction.

 The center's proposal to do AIDS-related research on endangered sooty mangabey monkeys drew opposition from numerous primatologists, including Jane Goodall.

 Emory National Primate Research Center research assistant Elizabeth Griffin became the first work-related death in the center's history on December 10, 1997, due to herpes B virus.
 Griffin apparently became infected after a fluid exposure to the eye which occurred while helping to move a caged rhesus macaque at the Field Station.
 The Occupational Safety and Health Administration ultimately fined the center $105,300 in 1998 after a 19-week investigation.
 The event led to reforms in safety protocols for handling research primates.

 On June 15, 2011, at the Field Station, personnel determined that Ep13, a non-infected female rhesus macaque, was missing.
 On August 16, 2011, the search for Ep13 ended.

 In December 2014, a macaque was found dead in an enclosure adjacent to the one in which she was supposed to be housed.
 Staff at the facility failed to notice that the macaque was not in the correct enclosure.

 In January 2015, a macaque was euthanized after being in distress for at least two weeks.
 A necropsy revealed that the macaque was in distress because staff had applied a rubber band to the animal during application of an identification tattoo, but had failed to remove the rubber band.

 In December 2015, a male macaque was euthanized after being sick from surgery a week prior.
-A necropsy revealed that the macaque was sick as a result of a piece of gauze being left in his abdomen during surgery, which causing adhesions and intestinal obstruction.
+A necropsy revealed that the macaque was sick as a result of a piece of gauze being left in his abdomen during surgery, which caused adhesions and intestinal obstruction.

 In July 2017, a primate was mistakenly euthanized after a technician mistakenly entered the wrong code into the euthanization schedule.

 In August 2017, a primate had to be given surgery after a gauze sponge was left in its abdomen from a different surgery a week prior.

 In August 2021, a female macaque died after her leg got caught in a gap in the wall of her housing facility.
 An investigation determined that the housing facility was not constructed properly.

 In October 2021, the USDA reported that the center had not properly cleaned food waste from several macaque housing enclosures.
 It was reported that food waste had not been cleaned up for three to four weeks.
 In some cases, the accumulation of food waste prevented drainage of rainwater, attracted flies, and started to accumulate mold.